computationalmystic/sengfs19-group12/test/README.md

 ## For Group 12 Project "AUGUR Metrics Visualisations"

 In this folder is a list of the different protocols one should go through to use/test our site.
 The different written protocols are listed and linked below.
-After the project is launched, menu should display the navigation choices, the use of which are described in their respective protocols.

-- Open Project
+### Open Project
   -On Browser with Link
   -On Local Machine with Terminal
   https://github.com/computationalmystic/sengfs19-group12/blob/master/test/Open%20Project.md

+### After the project is launched, menu should display the navigation choices, the use of which are described in their respective protocols.

 - Home Page
   https://github.com/computationalmystic/sengfs19-group12/blob/master/test/Home%20Page.md